Netprogs/GiftCodes/README.md

 * giftcodes.giftme		- Ability to request a gift.
 * giftcodes.give		- Ability to use give command.
 * giftcodes.reload		- Ability to use reload command.
+* giftcodes.chat		- Ability to use chat command.
-* giftcodes.fixchat		- Ability to use fixchat command.
+* giftcodes.token		- Ability to use token command.

 ### Installation